caravana-studio/jokers-of-neon-mods/README.md

 ### Create Your Mod Preview

-In the your mod resourse folder create a `config.json` file that contains basic information about the mod.
+In the your mod resource folder create a `config.json` file that contains basic information about the mod.
 The structure is as follows:

 ```json
 {